How to apply for adaptations to your home, grants and financial help

 If you wish to proceed you will, in due course, be invited to make a formal grant application.

-Please note: A further waiting list is held by Accessible Homes and your referral will be dealt with in priority and date order.
+A further waiting list is held by Accessible Homes and your referral will be dealt with in priority and date order.
 You will be advised of the likely timescale once the team has received the referral from your OT/OTA.

 Disabled Adaptations for owner occupiers and tenants

-If you are an owner or a tenant of a landlord other than the city council, and if you or someone living with you has mobility or health problems, you may qualify for a grant towards the cost of providing adaptations and facilities to enable that person to continue to live there.
+If you're an owner or a tenant of a landlord other than the city council, and if you or someone living with you has mobility or health problems, you may qualify for a grant towards the cost of providing adaptations and facilities to enable that person to continue to live there.

 If the grant does not cover the full cost, a low cost loan may be available to meet the difference.